Destroyers-for-bases deal: Background

 By late June 1940, France had surrendered to Germany and Italy.
 The British Empire and the Commonwealth stood alone in warfare against Hitler and Mussolini.
 The British Chiefs of Staff Committee concluded in May that if France collapsed, "we do not think we could continue the war with any chance of success" without "full economic and financial support" from the United States.
 The US government was sympathetic to Britain's plight, but US public opinion overwhelmingly supported isolationism to avoid involvement in "another European war".
 Reflecting that sentiment, the US Congress had passed the Neutrality Acts three years earlier, which banned the shipment or sale of arms from the US to any combatant nation.
-US President Franklin D. Roosevelt was further constrained because 1940 Presidential election was due, as his critics sought to portray him as being pro-war.
+US President Franklin D. Roosevelt was further constrained because the 1940 Presidential election was due, as his critics sought to portray him as being pro-war.
 Legal advice from the US Justice Department stated that the transaction was legal.

 By late May, the evacuation of British forces from Dunkirk, France, in Operation Dynamo caused the Royal Navy to need ships immediately, especially as it was fighting the Battle of the Atlantic in which German U-boats threatened the British supplies of food and of other resources essential to the war effort.
 With German troops advancing rapidly into France and many in the US government convinced that the defeat of France and Britain was imminent, the US sent a proposal to London through the British ambassador, the Marquess of Lothian, for an American lease of airfields on Trinidad, Bermuda and Newfoundland.

 The Prime Minister Winston Churchill initially rejected the offer on 27 May unless Britain received something immediate in return.
 On 1 June, as the defeat of France loomed, Roosevelt bypassed the Neutrality Act by declaring as "surplus" many millions of rounds of US ammunition and obsolescent small arms and authorising their shipment to Britain.
 Roosevelt rejected Churchill's pleas for destroyers for the Royal Navy.
 By August, while Britain was reaching a low point, US Ambassador Joseph P. Kennedy reported from London that a British surrender was "inevitable".
 Seeking to persuade Roosevelt to send the destroyers, Churchill warned Roosevelt that if Britain were vanquished, its colonial islands close to American shores could become a direct threat to the US if they fell into German hands.